jackpal/jackpal.github.io/_posts/2009-10-19-I_published_my_first_Android_app.md

 ---
 date: 2009-10-19 00:30
 tags: Java,android,Android Terminal Emulator
+title: I published my first Android app
 ---

-# I published my first Android app

 Now that the Android Native Development Kit has been released, I was finally able to publish the sources and binary to my [Android Terminal Emulator](http://code.google.com/p/androidterm/).